 - Getting “drunk” is a sin.
-(Ephesians 5:18, Galatians 5:19-21, 1 Corinthians 6:9-10) Drunkenness, or the over indulgence of alcohol, is always seen as a sin the Bible.
-In fact, the over indulgence of anything food or drink related is often seen as sin.
+(Ephesians 5:18, Galatians 5:19-21, 1 Corinthians 6:9-10) Drunkenness, or the overindulgence of alcohol, is always seen as a sin in the Bible.
+In fact, the overindulgence of anything food or drink related is often seen as a sin.
 (Drunkenness and gluttony are often paired together in the same passages.)

 - Alcohol is seen as a “foolish” and “deceptive” drink.
 (Proverbs 20:1) Drinking in moderation is never openly defined as a sin in the Bible, but God’s Word does warn us about how deceptive alcohol can be.

-- Drinking alcohol can often lead us into other sin.
+- Drinking alcohol can often lead us to other sins.
 (1 Peter 5:8, 1 Thessalonians 5:6-8) The New Testament tells believers to be sober-minded and alert.
 And while I don’t believe Paul was specifically talking about alcohol in these passages, the principle still applies.
 It’s simple really.
 When you are sober, you think more clearly and are more likely to make smart decisions.
 Alcohol can cause us to say and do things we wouldn’t normally do.
-We lose a little bit of our self-control, which can lead us into sin if we aren’t careful.
+We lose a little bit of our self-control, which can lead us to sin if we aren’t careful.

 - We are to avoid alcohol altogether if we are going to cause another believer to stumble in their faith.
 (Romans 14, 1 Corinthians 8:9) If I had a friend over for dinner who was once an alcoholic, what kind of person would I be to bring out a bottle of wine?
 We also need to be careful to avoid alcohol around other believers who feel it is wrong to drink altogether.
 Many Christians feel this way, and the Bible teaches us to honor and respect their view of alcohol by not drinking around them.